Ottie Beatrice Graham

 Ottie Beatrice Graham Jefferson (December 11, 1901 – March 31, 1944) was an American writer associated with the Harlem Renaissance cultural movement.

 Early life and education

-Graham was born in Virginia and raised in Philadelphia, the daughter of Rev. Wesley Faul Graham and Josephine A. Shields Graham.
+Graham was born in Virginia, United States, and raised in Philadelphia, the daughter of Rev. Wesley Faul Graham and Josephine A. Shields Graham.
 Her father was a Baptist clergyman and insurance executive.
 She graduated from William Penn High School for Girls in Philadelphia in 1918.
 She studied drama with Thomas Montgomery Gregory, was active in the first productions of the Howard Players, and graduated from Howard University in 1922.
 She was a member of the Delta Sigma Theta sorority.

 Career

 Graham's "To A Wild Rose" was awarded first prize in a student fiction contest, by the judges Arthur B. Spingarn, Jessie Redmon Fauset, and W. E. B. Du Bois.
 She starred in a production of her own one-act play The King's Carpenters (1921) at the Harlem YWCA in 1922.
 Later in her life, she taught school in Pennsylvania.